pauldmccarthy/fsleyes/userdoc/overview.rst

 If you get stuck, search through these help pages to see if your problem is discussed anywhere.
-Additionally, most FSLeyes buttons and controls have a tooltip, which will pop up if your hover the mouse over them for a couple of
+Most FSLeyes buttons and controls also have tooltips which contain useful information, and which will pop up if your hover the mouse over the controls for a couple of seconds:
-seconds:

 .. image:: images/overview_tooltip.png
    :align: center